pyca/cryptography/docs/hazmat/primitives/symmetric-encryption.rst

     **This mode does not require padding.**

     :param bytes tweak: The tweak is a 16 byte value typically derived from something like the disk sector number.
+A given ``(tweak, key)`` pair should not be reused, although doing so is less catastrophic than in CTR mode.

 Insecure modes